discord/gen_registry/README.md

 If `:example_id` is already bound to a running process, then that process's pid is returned.
 Otherwise a new process is started.
 Workers are started by calling the `worker_module`'s `start_link` function, `GenRegistry.lookup_or_start/4` accepts an optional third argument, a list of arguments to pass to `start_link`, the default is to pass no arguments.

 If there is an error spawning a new process, `{:error, reason}` is returned.

+### Starting a new process

+Sometimes a process will want to know about an associated pid but only if it is the starting process.
+The `GenRegistry.start/4` function is similar to `GenRegistry.lookup_or_start/4` but it will return an `{:error, {:already_started, pid}}` if the id is already associated with a running process.

+This can be useful when the starting process acts like an owner and a single-owner rule is desired.

+If there is not process associated with the provided id then one will be started by calling the `worker_module`'s `start_link` function.
+Just like `GenRegistry.lookup_or_start/4`, `GenRegistry.start/4` accepts an optional third arguments, a list of arguments to pass to `start_link`, the default is to pass no arguments.

+If there is an error spawning a new process `{:error, reason}` is returned.

 ### Retrieving the pid for an id